nao1215/sqly/website/content/reference.md

 `--sql-file` run that selects one without `--output` is rejected rather than printing something else.

+### What `--output` guarantees

+The result is written to a temporary file beside the destination and moved into place only once it is complete.
+A query that fails, a result count that is wrong, a format that cannot represent a value, or a failed write all leave an existing destination exactly as it was — never truncated, half-written, or removed.

+The checks that can run before the import do: a destination that is a directory, ends in a path separator, or whose parent directory does not exist is rejected before any input is read.
+A destination that resolves to one of the input files is rejected too — overwriting a source is `.save --in-place`'s job, not a side effect of `--output`.
+Symlinks are resolved before that comparison, so an alias cannot get around it.

+An existing destination is **overwritten**. `--output` is how you name the file you want; it does not ask.
+The file's permissions are preserved when it already exists, and a new file is created with the usual `0600`.

 ## Inspection

 | Flag | Does |